Naki93/Naki93/README.md

 * 🚀  I'm currently working on [My personal Portfolio]
-* 🧠  I'm learning MySQL
+* 🧠  I'm learning Python and Django
 * 🤝  I'm open to collaborating on Interesting projects
 * ⚡  I can read minds.